Vietnam represents one of the most dynamic and promising economies in Southeast Asia, with a projected GDP growth of 6.5% between 2023 and 2027.

 Infrastructure and logistics: Government plans for urban modernization and infrastructure improvement are driving growth in logistics and construction.

-Pharmaceutical and chemical: As the health care system evolves and average income rises, there is a growing demand for pharmaceuticals and chemicals, sectors where Italian companies can easily enter.
+Pharmaceutical and chemicalWith the evolution of the healthcare system and the increase in average income, the demand for pharmaceutical and chemical products is growing, sectors where Italian companies can easily enter.

 To succeed in the Vietnamese market, Italian companies must adopt targeted marketing strategies: